ElishaSamPeterPrabhu/modus-code-generator-migration/md_prompts/workflow.md

 # Modus Component Migration Workflow

 ## Overview
-This document outlines the end-to-end workflow for migrating Modus V1 components to Modus V2 within a codebase.
+This document outlines the end-to-end workflow for migrating components to Modus Web Components.
+This supports:
+- **Modus V1 → V2 migration**: Upgrading existing Modus components
+- **Connect UI → Modus migration**: Migrating Connect UI components to Modus Web Components

 The process has distinct phases (Analyze, Migrate, Verify, Log) with user confirmation gates.
 Each phase attempts to use a dedicated server tool for guidance; if unavailable, it falls back to local prompt files.

+## Connect UI Migration Key Principle
+**Zero Breaking Changes**: When migrating Connect UI components to Modus, the component interface remains unchanged.
+Connect UI consumers continue using the same props and events - the migration happens internally within the component implementation.
+This ensures existing applications work without modification.

 ## Phase 1: Analyze